Catherine Hamlin: Addis Ababa Fistula Hospital

-In 1958, the Hamlins replied to an advertisement placed by the Ethiopian government in The Lancet medical journal for an obstetrician and gynaecologist to establish a midwifery school at the Princess Tsehay Hospital in Addis Ababa.
+In 1958, the Hamlins replied to an advertisement placed by the Ethiopian government in The Lancet medical journal for an obstetrician and gynaecologist to establish a midwifery school at the Princess Tsehai Hospital in Addis Ababa, the hospital established by the emperor in honor of his daughter and grandchild who had died in childbirth.
 They arrived in 1959 with their six-year-old son, Richard.
 By 1959, obstetric fistulas had become an "academic rarity" in Australia and the United States.
 Seeing many cases arrive at the school, they decided to create a dedicated hospital.
 Fifteen years later, in 1974, they founded Addis Ababa Fistula Hospital which is the world's first modern fistula hospital.

 Between 2003 and 2010, Catherine Hamlin established five additional fistula treatment facilities in remote parts of Ethiopia, due to the higher rates of fistula cases due to less access to prenatal and perinatal care.
 The five hospitals are located in Bahir Dar, Mekele, Yirgalem, Harar, and Mettu.
 The Addis Ababa Fistula Hospital and Hamlin Fistula Ethiopia's five regional hospitals have treated more than 60,000 patients.

 Hamlin lived in her cottage on the grounds of the Addis Ababa Fistula Hospital and remained active in the day-to-day work of the hospital and patient care until her death in 2020.
 Reg Hamlin was actively involved in the activities of the hospital and was a member of its board of trustees until his death in 1993.